 Pharm.D. program graduates enter practice with strong basic knowledge, communication skills, critical thinking abilities and an empathic attitude toward their patients.
 Specialized clinical and internship programs are available to students who have particular interests in fields ranging from critical care to family medicine, pediatrics to gerontology, cardiology to home care and neurology to psychiatry.

 Creighton also offers an opportunity for students in the School of Pharmacy and Health Professions to obtain dual degrees.
 Currently students can obtain a Pharm.D/MBA or a Pharm.D./M.S. in Pharmaceutical Sciences.

 Technical support and assistance

 All students in the School are provided dedicated technical support and assistance.
-To contact the service desk, view hours or learn more about technical requirements for all pathways, visit SPAHP Office of eLearning and Academic Technologies.
+Contact the service desk, view hours or learn more about technical requirements for all pathways.

 Wondering if a distance pathway is right for you?
 Take the Online Learning Readiness Assessment.